NiteshMethani/PlotQA/README.md

 It consists the following fields:

 ```
-models: It is a list of dictionaries.
-Depending on the type of the plot (single or 2,3,4-multi), the length of the dictionary can vary from 1 to 4.
-Each dictionary contain the following keys
+models: It is a list of dictionaries. <br/>Depending on the type of the plot (single or 2,3,4-multi), the length of the dictionary can vary from 1 to 4.
+Each dictionary contain the following keys-
 	name: Label corresponding to each datapoint.
 	color: Color corresponding to the `name` datapoint.
 	bboxes: Each bounding box corresponding to the `name` datapoints in the plot.